Fenway Sports Management

-Fenway Sports Management (FSM) is a global sports marketing firm that specializes in partnership sales, consulting, and the creation of unique and memorable events and experiences.
+Fenway Sports Management (FSM) is a global sports marketing firm.
 FSM is headquartered in Boston, Massachusetts, with an office in New York City.
 Founded in 2004, it is a wholly owned subsidiary of Fenway Sports Group, the parent company of the Boston Red Sox and Liverpool Football Club, among other assets.

 Properties and clients

 During its first year, FSM entered into an exclusive sponsorship sales agreement with MLB Advanced Media and Boston College's major intercollegiate sports.